-Approved companies are allowed to establish in a one of the UAE’s free zones, which are typically designated by business sectors.
+A free zone entity is a juridical person incorporated, established, or otherwise registered in a free zone, including a branch of a non-resident registered in a free zone.
+Approved companies are allowed to establish in one of the UAE’s free zones, which are typically designated by business sectors.
 The zones provide several benefits, but are restricted if a company established in such zones wants to operate anywhere in the UAE outside of the zone.

 The main benefits of the free zones include:

 - Exemption from taxes and duties levied on profits and production;

 - No restrictions on the repatriation of capital profits; and